 - Supervision is the first compulsory stage of insolvency proceedings.
 It involves the appointment of an interim administrator by the insolvency court whose primary aim is to preserve the company's assets while conducting a financial audit of the company to determine whether the company may be restored to solvency.
-It includes an initial registration of creditors' claims. - The interim administrator is approved by the insolvency court following nomination by the petitioner or by selection from a list of candidates presented by the self-regulatory organisation of insolvency administrators (the "SRO") proposed by the petitioner in its bankruptcy petition. - During the supervision stage the company's management remains in place (although with limited authority). - During the supervision stage the first creditors' meeting must be held which, among other things, should decide on the next stage of insolvency proceedings. - Upon commencement of supervision, payment of creditors' claims which arose before opening of the insolvency proceedings, and actions or transactions aimed at satisfaction of such claims, are subject to restrictions most of which are extended to the further stages of insolvency (see "What impact does commencement of insolvency proceedings have on creditors' rights?").
+It includes an initial registration of creditors' claims. - The interim administrator is approved by the insolvency court (i) following nomination by the petitioner (where the petitioner is not the debtor) or (ii) by selection from a list of candidates presented by the self-regulatory organisation of insolvency administrators (the "SRO") which is specified in a bankruptcy petition.
+In cases when insolvency is not initiated by the debtor (e.g. by a creditor), the SRO is proposed by the petitioner in its bankruptcy petition.
+Where insolvency is initiated by the debtor, the SRO will be determined by the insolvency court when the petition is filed until a special procedure is adopted by the government which will provide for a random SRO to be appointed at the moment a prior mandatory publication of the debtor's intention to file for its insolvency is made.

-The supervision stage can last up to 7 months.
+- During the supervision stage the company's management remains in place (although with limited authority). - During the supervision stage the first creditors' meeting must be held which, among other things, should decide on the next stage of insolvency proceedings. - Upon commencement of supervision, payment of creditors' claims which arose before the opening of the insolvency proceedings, and actions or transactions aimed at satisfaction of such claims, are subject to restrictions most of which are extended to the further stages of insolvency (see "What impact does commencement of insolvency proceedings have on creditors' rights?"). - The supervision stage can last up to 7 months.